How to Ditch Booze Without Feeling Deprived

 Truth Statement: Our culture is wrong.
 Alcohol is the only addictive substance you have to justify not taking.
 If I feel negative feelings about my drinking, that is something to explore.

 Challenge your limiting beliefs and examine your relationship with alcohol.
-Join like-minded women in intimate groups, break up with booze for good!
-Through accountability, and support without judgment, join A Sober Girls Guide Group Coaching.
+Join like-minded women in intimate groups, and break up with booze for good!
+Through accountability, and support without judgment, join the Sober Girl Social Club.

 Previous